jeffreysorgen/golf-club-sensors/activity.md

 [<-- back to README.md](README.md)
 # To Do:
+##### Move this section to the bottom of previous page, Implementation, as a conclusion. :)

+## Conclusion:
-Previous page is about setting up the Accelerometer, physically, and with the IDE, so that it performs as expected.
+This page was about setting up the Accelerometer, physically and with the IDE, so that it performs as expected.
-Goal was to basically create on/off states, and used Ready/Resting/Timeout threshold states.
-Before moving forward to BLE (and then the Gyroscope), be sure to finish creating the Sketch 100% as planned.
-Document the code.
-Document what's displayed in the resulting Serial Monitor screen.
-The phase is done when I can show the results as expected.
-Holding the golf club in the ready position shows all the readings (currently the acc only) streaming through.
-Swinging the club around won't set it into a Resting state if it's not really meant to be, because the threshold has been set up to prevent it.
-But once it has been placed in Resting state, it changes to Timeout state, and checks for state change only every 30 seconds.
-When it finds the Ready state again, the process repeats!
+The goal was to basically create on/off states, accomplished here by using thresholds for the Ready/Resting/Timeout states.

+Before moving forward to **BLE** (and then to the _nRF Connect SDK_ and the Gyroscope), it's important that the Sketch has been created 100% as planned, the code documented, and the resulting Serial Monitor screen shown for an example.

+#### This phase is done when I can show the expected results:
+- Holding the golf club in the ready position shows all the readings streaming through (acc readings for now)
+- Swinging the club around won't put it into a Resting state if it's not really meant to be, because thresholds have been set up to prevent it from happening
+- But once it has been put in Resting state, it changes to the Timeout state and then checks for a state change only every 30 seconds
+- When it finds the Ready state again, the process repeats!

+# END

+#

 ### Implementation page is basically complete for today. **So spend time going from here down on this page.**

 #### _Note: Add this somewhere:_
-- Create an _interval_ of 10ms prior to the reading, using `millis()` not `delay()`.
-This would sample 100 per second.
+- Create an _interval_ for the sensor readings, using `millis()` not `delay()`.
+This would sample 100 per second. **Save this step, get more done using `delay()`**
-- (optional) **Take new illustration photo(3).** Graphic of mag sensor readings should be swapped out for accelerometer readings.
+- Take new illustration photo(3).
+Graphic of mag sensor readings should be swapped out for accelerometer readings. **Also** need one for Serial Monitor showing Ready/Resting/Timeout states.

 #
-## Edit SKETCH and upload: to display "Ready" and/or "Resting" in the Serial Monitor (in progress)
+## (this section is nearly done) Edit SKETCH and upload: to display "Ready" and/or "Resting" in the Serial Monitor
 - LEARN how to use boolean logic within the sketch. _This lesson will transfer to other processes._
   - Set up thresholds?
   - Simple as Y>X or Y>Z ?